tenphi/jcss/README.md

 }());
 ```

-You already now what output should be here :)
+You already know what output should be here :)

 ## Extras